 Once the internal structure of the heat pipe design has been determined, it’s good to know how outward physical characteristics affect performance.
 With heat pipes, size generally matters most.
-However, changes to outward design will degrade performance for any given heat pipe.
+However, changes to

 Figure 2 shows power handing capacities (Qmax) for the most common heat pipe sizes.
 As noted earlier, Qmax may change amongst vendors for standard (Honda Accord type) heat pipes, but I’m taking some data from recent projects we’ve done – without getting too exotic.

 Typically, sintered copper heat pipes can be flattened to a maximum of between 30-60% of their original diameter.
 I know

 Simply put, there are two performance limits important for terrestrial heat pipe applications: the wick limit and the vapor limit.
 The wick limit is the ability of the wick to transport water from the condenser back to the evaporator.
 As mentioned, we can tune the porosity and thickness of the wick to specific applications, allowing for changes to Qmax and/or ability to work against gravity.
 The vapor limit for a particular application is driven by how much space is available for the vapor to move from the evaporator to the condenser.

 The orange and blue lines in Figure 3 plot the respective limits for the various heat pipe sizes shown in Figure 2.
 It’s the lesser of these two limits that determine Qmax and as shown the vapor limit is above the wick limit, albeit only slightly for the 3mm heat pipe.
 As heat pipes are flattened, the